audeha/wikipedia-scraper/README.md

 # Wikipedia Scraper

-Welcome to the Wikipedia Scraper, the MUST_HAVE version!
+Welcome to the Wikipedia Scraper, the NICE_TO_HAVE version!
  <pre>
         __________      ________________ _______ ______ ________________
 |\     /\__   __| \    /\__   __(  ____ (  ____ (  __  \\__   __(  ___  )